The purpose of this post is to examine six indicators to analyze the probability of deflation and how they relate to your investment analysis.

 Deflation can be devastating to the value of collateral held by banks.
 If banks are reluctant to loan to one another it is an indication of the perceived credit worthiness of the banking system.
 This makes watching the perceived risk to the banking system a valuable deflation and investment metric.

-Deflation and Investment Today
+Deflation and Investing Today

 Many economists fear hyperinflation from the huge increase in the monetary base.
 The Federal Reserve has staved off deflation for several years by printing money.
 But the unprecedented increase in the money supply has not produced the intended the results.